Last updated on December 26, 2025

 #2.
 Rat Colony

 I think pretty much every big rat commander runs this card as a part of its core strategy, as it's cheap and it grows regardless of which rats you control.
 As long as they have the rat type, your Rat Colony can quickly grow out of range.
-Oh, and did I mention that it's a somewhat solid archetype in Vintage?
+Oh, and did I mention that it's a somewhat solid strategy in Vintage?
 If you are curious about it, keep reading!

 #1.
 Relentless Rats

 Relentless Rats is more expensive than Rat Colony, but giving your rats extra toughness is very relevant, especially when you try to compete with bigger creatures that your opponent might have.
 These rats claim the first spot due to tenure and for being the name this type of card is based on.
+Though you could easily build a Commander deck around either Relentless Rats or Rat Colony.

 Best Relentless Cards Payoffs